bobaikato/cutils/README.md

 ## Contributing
-We accept Pull Requests via GitHub.
-A public Slack Channel will soon be made available for communications.
-But, in the mean time, there are some guidelines which will make applying PRs easier for us:
+I accept Pull Requests via GitHub.
+Here are some guidelines which will make applying PRs easier:

 1. No tabs!
 Please use spaces for indentation.
 2. Respect the code style.